 I love the look of this bathroom.
 Isn’t that blue grey serene?

 The other myth I hear about soapstone is that it is slippery.
 I know the name makes it sound that way, but this stone is actually slip resistant.
 It’s great for bathroom floors.
+More soapstone design tips and inspiration here.

 Large format tiles like these 12x24's showcase soapstone's veining